JCastoro/JCastoro/README.md

 - Hi, I’m @JCastoro
 - I’m interested in learning and creating usable solutions while doing so.
 - I’m currently learning python and exploring ML.
-- I’m looking to collaborate on anything.
+- I’m looking to collaborate on anything where I can add value.
 - How to reach me:
       https://www.linkedin.com/feed/